skyler2440/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+The DOM is a represetation of the document as pages, styles, content, nodes and objects thus making a bridge for languages to connect to the page.

 2. What is an event?

+A constructor with many different properties and methods which can be called upon by an event listener.

 3. What is an event listener?

+An event listener listens for an event to take place by way of a click or something else then the event is called upon such as updating attributes.

 4. Why would we convert a NodeList into an Array?

+Node lists are collections of objects that must be looped over to get the data out of into arrays

 5. What is a component?

+It is a class with a connected call back that can be used to switch between data it uses the this.*

 ### Git Set up